pic

 How does Prism work?

-Prism is the first PTSD treatment based on an amygdala-based biomarker associated with mental health disorders.
 Research has shown that PTSD is associated with hyperactivity of the amygdala, the center of our fight-flight-freeze response.
+Prism is the first PTSD treatment that utilizes an amygdala-based biomarker associated with mental health disorders.

 What Happens During a Prism Neurofeedback Session?

-During the Prism procedure, you will sit in a quiet room with a computer monitor.
-You will be fitted with an EEG headset, which looks like a swim cap with small electrodes.
-These electrodes monitor brain activity, similar to how a fitness monitor measures your heart rate.
+For the Prism procedure, the patient will sit in a quiet room with a computer monitor.
+They will be fitted with an EEG headset, which looks like a swim cap with small electrodes.
+These electrodes monitor brain waves, similar to how a fitness monitor measures heart rate.

 Curious how this works?
 Watch a video by Prism creator GrayMatters Health: Watch the video